xyr11/xtrike-bot/README.md

 </details>

 ### 0.1.2
-Introducing databases and the beta version of the `image` command which finds text in images.
-Also:
 <details>
-<summary>Changelog</summary>
+<summary>Introducing databases and the beta version of the `image` command which finds text in images.
+Also:</summary>

 - added an `env` entry for the timezone
 - updated the `.info` part of commands